 | ...
 18 more entries, all verified ... | ✓ | |||

-Nodes N1 and N2 are cross-coupled through all three voltage rails.
+Nodes N1 and N2 are cross-coupled through AC phase lines.
 The three stable configurations correspond to the three trit values, providing native ternary storage without requiring a binary-to-ternary encoding layer.

 A ternary pipeline requires clock phases that divide time into three equal intervals.
 The PANINI processor implements a modulo-3 clock generator built from TMAJ3 gates and cyclic feedback, producing φ₀, φ₁, φ₂ phases used for three-stage pipeline control.